13: Fear Is Real

-13: Fear Is Real is an American horror reality competition series which premiered on January 7, 2009.
+13: Fear Is Real is an American horror reality competition series which aired on The CW from January 7 to February 20, 2009.
 It follows a group of 13 contestants as they are trying to survive in a setting inspired by horror movies.
 On May 27, 2009, The CW canceled the series after one season.

 About the show

 13: Fear Is Real was produced by Magic Molehill Productions, Inc. and Warner Horizon Television Inc. in association with Jay Bienstock Productions and Ghost House Pictures with executive producers Jay Bienstock (Survivor, The Apprentice), Sam Raimi (the Spider-Man films, the Evil Dead films) and Robert Tapert (the Evil Dead films, The Grudge films).

 The show involved 13 people competing against each other to avoid elimination in situations utilising their "deepest fears".
 The 13 will face shocking surprises, psychological scares and many "beware of the dark" moments, all designed by a "mastermind" of terror.
 In addition to frightening them, he will also entice individuals to work in concert with him and against the others, creating a situation in which the 13 will not only look over their shoulders but will also never be certain who is real before them.
 Each week, one or two unlucky victims will be "killed off" via frightening challenges and game-playing until only one person is left to win the grand prize of—fittingly—$66,666.